aleong2004/CustomMinesweeper/README.md

 ## Phase 4: Task 2

 Possible events that can occur when the program runs:
-- "Ruleset added at index X", where 'X' is the index of the added ruleset
+- "Ruleset added at index X", where X is the index of the added ruleset
-- "Ruleset removed at index X", where 'X' is the index of the removed ruleset
+- "Ruleset removed at index X", where X is the index of the removed ruleset
-- "Ruleset edited at index X", where 'X' is the index of the edited ruleset
+- "Ruleset edited at index X", where X is the index of the edited ruleset
-- "Stats viewed for ruleset at index X", where 'X' is the index of the ruleset whose stats were viewed
+- "Stats viewed for ruleset at index X", where X is the index of the ruleset whose stats were viewed
 - "Saved data successfully"
 - "Generated empty minesweeper board"
 - "Generated randomized minesweeper board"